Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Evaluation

 Since \sol{} adopts an iterative state update scheme, it requires a prior parameter setup.
 For the parameter setup, we use a learning rate of $\frac{1}{\eta}$, where $\eta$ is the iteration number, and our iterations are set to 20 updates.

 As for quantum computing resources, we use a total of 16 IBMQ quantum processors, ranging in size from 5 qubits to 127 qubits.
 IBMQ provides daily calibration statistics for the processor performance.
-Furthermore, we use the Quantum Approximate Optimization Algorithm (QAOA) dataset \cite{harrigan2021quantum} generated by Google on the Sycamore processor -- a 53 qubit superconducting system.
-Our evaluation comprises a total of 1330 Bernstein Vazirani circuits, running over 8 IBMQ quantum machines, ranging in problem size from 5 to 15 qubits, 224 QASMBench circuits \cite{li2020qasmbench}, and 340 QAOA results \cite{harrigan2021quantum}.
+Furthermore, we use the Quantum Approximate Optimization Algorithm (QAOA) data set \cite{harrigan2021quantum} generated by Google on the Sycamore processor -- a 53 qubit superconducting system.
+Our evaluation comprises 165 BV circuits transpiled to 8 IBMQ quantum machines with varying topology, ranging in problem size from 5 to 15 qubits, 14 QASMBench circuits run on 16 IBMQ quantum machines \cite{li2020qasmbench}, and 340 QAOA results \cite{harrigan2021quantum}.
 We demonstrate consistent improvements in both application specific metrics, and fidelity.